goshlanguage/locker/README.md

 Locker is a container runtime example to show you that containers are just processes with isolation.
 We can provide this isolation simply, in a way that's easy to demonstrate.

 This project is inspired by Liz Rice's talk, [Containers from Scratch](https://www.youtube.com/watch?v=Utf-A4rODH8).
-Sadly, some components of her talk are out of date since things like syscall.SysProcAttr.Cloneflags have been deprecated.

 See also:
 - [Cgroups, Namespaces, & Beyond](https://www.youtube.com/watch?v=sK5i-N34im8) - Jeromme Petazonni